Alice Austen House

-The Alice Austen House, also known as Clear Comfort, is located at 2 Hylan Boulevard in the Rosebank section of Staten Island, New York City, New York.
+The Alice Austen House, also known as Clear Comfort, is located at 2 Hylan Boulevard in the Rosebank section of Staten Island, New York City, New York, US.
 It was home of Alice Austen, a photographer, for most of her lifetime, and is now a museum and a member of the Historic House Trust.
 The house is administered by the "Friends of Alice Austen", a volunteer group.

 In 2021, Clear Comfort was documented by the LGBT Historic Sites project, the first NYC site dedicated to a woman to be so recognized.